 The work culture at top soft goods companies is also intense.
 For those looking for a competitive work environment, it works wonders.
 After all, healthy competition is a must if you want to grow as a professional.

-When it comes to average salary, soft goods companies are a good choice.
-As we saw, the top companies do not differ much in terms of average salary per year.
+Regarding average salary, soft goods companies are a good choice.
+As we saw, the top companies do not differ much in terms of the average wage per year.
 You will also get a bunch of essential employee benefits and perks.

 Is Consumer Non-Durables a Good Career Path?
 You Can Make an Informed Decision Now!